-IMPORTANT NOTE: UnitedHealthcare Global Assistance is not travel insurance.
+Important note: UnitedHealthcare Global Assistance is not travel insurance.
 It does not cover your medical or other costs while you are traveling.
 If you incur costs, and depending on where you travel, you may be required to pay for your healthcare services.
 UnitedHealthcare Global Assistance's role is solely to arrange for care and other services.

-If you have an emergency medical event while traveling, contact your health plan carrier using the number on your member ID card.
+If you have an emergency medical event while traveling, contact your Claims Administrator using the number on your member ID card.

-For more information about UnitedHealthcare Global Assistance services, please visit members.uhcglobal.com or call 800-527-0218.
+For more information about UnitedHealthcare Global Assistance services, please visit uhcglobal.com or call 800-527-0218.